The 25 new World Heritage sites in 2011

 Image by Felibrilu

-24- The Residence of Bukovinian and Dalmatian Metropolitans (Ukraine) is today one of the most impressive university buildings in the world.
+24- The Residence of Bukovinian and Dalmatian Metropolitans in Chernivtsi (Ukraine) is today one of the most impressive university buildings in the world.
 Image by Highboom

 25- Citadel of the Ho Dynasty (Vietnam).
 Not the most photogenic place on Earth.
 Only the foundations and some external walls and doors still stand, but we'll always have Vietnamese to brighten your day.
 Image by Salex7a